-In 2017, Executive Parisi established both the Dane County Office of Energy and Climate Change (OECC) and the Council on Climate Change, to further county’s efforts to address climate change.
+In 2017, Executive Parisi established both the Dane County Office of Energy and Climate Change (OECC) and the Dane County Council on Climate Change (DC4), to further the county’s efforts to address climate change.
 As a division within the County Executive’s Office, the OECC leads public and private efforts across the community to implement strategies to address climate change.

 I am the Director of Dane County’s Office of Energy and Climate Change.
 Prior to coming to Dane County, I was the Senior Policy Director at Clean Wisconsin where I worked for 32 years leading clean energy campaigns at the state and regional levels.
 I’ve served on numerous energy and climate -related task forces and advisory committees.
 I was a member of Governor Doyle’s Task Force on Global Warming as well as the Midwestern Governor’s Association Greenhouse Gas Accord advisory committee.
 I have a Bachelor of Science degree in wildlife ecology and a Masters of Science degree in environmental communications from the University of Wisconsin -Madison.

 I've long been interested in the intersection between community, policy and the environment.
 This has led me to some diverse and interesting experiences, including sailing to the center of the North Atlantic Gyre on a scientific expedition with The Ocean Cleanup.
 In 2013, I founded the nonprofit Wisconsin WildCare, which provides rescue and rehabilitation of local wildlife, while providing education and outreach to encourage coexistance.
 With a Bachelor of Science degree in Political Science and a Masters in Urban & Regional Planning - both from UW-Madison - with an Energy Analysis & Policy certificate from the Nelson Institute.